QuantConnect/lean-cli/README.md

 Note that many commands in the CLI require Docker to run.
 See [Get Docker](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your operating system.

-After installing the CLI, simply open a terminal in an empty directory and run `lean init` to set up a Lean configuration file and data directory.
+After installing the CLI, open a terminal in an empty directory and run `lean init`.
 This command downloads the latest configuration file and sample data from the [QuantConnect/Lean](https://github.com/QuantConnect/Lean) repository.
+We recommend running all Lean CLI commands in the same directory `lean init` was ran in.

 ## Usage